RijaBhomi/TEXT_EDITOR/README.md

 - **Word Count**: Count and display the number of words, characters, and lines in the current document.

+- **Tabbed Interface**: Open multiple documents in separate tabs for easy navigation and editing.

 ## Usage

 1. **Open the Application**: Launch the Text Titan application.